ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 tags: [containers]
 ---

-Kubernetes is a fantastic tool for managing applications, version upgrade are as easy as changing a tag, more or less :) but has some limitations when you need advanced scheduling options.
+Kubernetes is a fantastic tool for managing applications, version upgrade is as easy as changing a tag, more or less :) but has some limitations when you need advanced scheduling options.

 Before going further, you'll need to read [https://github.com/ContainerSolutions/k8s-deployment-strategies](https://github.com/ContainerSolutions/k8s-deployment-strategies).
 It will provide you a comprehensive explanation of available options for native kubernetes deployment.